 If you’re enrolled in Part B, you’ll pay a monthly premium as well as other costs like deductibles and coinsurance.
 Continue reading to take a deeper dive into Part B, its costs, and more.

 If you have Part B, you’ll need to pay a monthly premium.
-The standard monthly premium for 2020 is $144.60.
+The standard monthly premium for 2022 is $170.10.

 A deductible is the amount that you have to pay out-of-pocket before Part B starts covering your outpatient services.
-For 2020, the Part B deductible is $198.
+For 2022, the Part B deductible is $233.

 Coinsurance is the percentage that you pay after you’ve met your deductible.
 For most services covered by Part B, you’ll pay 20 percent of the cost.